keekah/UCF-SeniorDesign2019/README.md

     2 and 3 again before starting server

 Running the reactJS servers
-Note: hopefully the other members have written how to compile their projects as I won't be covering
-    that here
-1) Navigate to where the project file is "cms" or "csform" unless they have changed it
+1) install node.js onto the server
+2) navigate to react project directory (contains package.json) in terminal
+3) run "npm install" ( this will install all dependencies for the project you can ignore vulnerabilities)
-2) run "sudo PORT={port number you want to run on} npm start
+4) run "sudo PORT={port number you want to run on} npm start" to test the server
+5) if there is any dependencies that it cannot locate such as "@css/normalize.css" you can install them with "npm i @css/normalize.css"
+6) repeat 4-5 until webpage loads on localhost:{port#}
+7) to build the project you run "npm run build" in the terminal
+8) you will then have a build folder inside the project directory. put all of the contents of the build directory (such as index.html) inside the root directory